-Single-use batteries (AA, AAA, C, D, 9V) are now being recycled on the Medical Center Campus.
+Single-use/alkaline batteries (AA, AAA, C, D, 9V) used in campus devices are now being recycled on the Medical Center Campus.
 There is an opportunity to recycle over 10,000 pounds of single-use batteries per year on campus and this is done at no cost to the end user.
 The batteries are being recycled by Retrofit.

 What kinds of batteries can I recycle in the designated white bin?

 Only single-use alkaline batteries can be recycled through this program.
 This includes AA, AAA, C, D, and 9V.
 Please look at the batteries carefully before placing them in this container as some rechargeable batteries look like single use alkaline batteries.
 Rechargeable batteries cannot be recycled in these bins.

 Rechargeable battery regulations vary state to state based on what’s in the battery.
 In Nebraska, rechargeable batteries are regulated as Universal Waste.
 Rechargeable batteries used on the Med Center campus must be collected separately, tagged with a chemical collection tag and picked up by Environmental Health & Safety, 559-4386.
 Rechargeable batteries from home cannot, by law, be brought to the Med Center campus and given to Environmental Health & Safety.
 Contact “Under the Sink” for disposal information.